kubernetes-retired/external-storage/efs/README.md

 --from-literal=provisioner.name=example.com/aws-efs
 ```

-Create a secret containing AWS credentials for the provisioner to use.
-The credentials will be used only once at startup to check that the EFS file system you specified in the configmap actually exists.
+Create a secret containing the AWS credentials of a user assigned the AmazonElasticFileSystemReadOnlyAccess policy.
+The credentials will be used by the provisioner only once at startup to check that the EFS file system you specified in the configmap actually exists.

 ```console
 $ kubectl create secret generic aws-credentials \